JulianStinnett/cut-to-the-chase/README.md

 # Cut to the Chase

-An AI agent that summarizes text documents using LangChain and GPT-3.5.
+An AI agent that summarizes text documents using LangChain and GPT-3.5 and GPT-4o.

 ## Setup